The Principle of Isomorphism: A Theory of Population Activity in Grid Cells and Beyond: Application to Grid Cells

-At the task structure level, NM's Riemannian structure and PI's group structure are jointly realized in two-dimensional Euclidean space.
-As a vector space, Euclidean space supports the Abelian addition required for PI, and as an inner product space it admits the flat Riemannian metric required for NM.
-These two structures are not isolated but inherently compatible, interacting consistently within Euclidean space: group actions preserve the inner product structure, ensuring that translations and rotations are isometries.
-This yields two fundamental symmetries: \textbf{Homogeneity}, no privileged locations—geometric properties are invariant across all positions. \textbf{Isotropy}, no privileged directions—geometric properties are invariant across all orientations.
-Together, these symmetries reflect the structure of Euclidean representation, within which NM and PI emerge as complementary facets of a single unified task.
+These two structures are inherently compatible: the group actions (translations and rotations) are isometries (they preserve the inner product structure).
+This imposes two universal symmetries on the neural manifold: \begin{itemize} \item Homogeneity: No privileged locations; geometric properties are invariant across all positions. \item Isotropy: No privileged directions; geometric properties are invariant across all orientations. \end{itemize}

-At the representational structure level, the only compact manifolds compatible with Abelian group and flat Riemannian structures in any dimension are tori.
-Thus, the unification naturally extends beyond 2D grid cells to related spatial navigation systems \citep{rank1984head,ginosar2021locally, grieves2021irregular}.
-Head-Direction Cells can be viewed as computing a one-dimensional version of PI and NM, with an intrinsically circular task structure rather than an unbounded Euclidean line.
-3D grid cells would be expected to form a 3D torus.
-However, the lack of robust periodicity in recordings suggests either additional neural mechanisms that distort this canonical structure, or fundamentally different computational demands in volumetric navigation \citep{grieves2021irregular}.

-This unification also constrains plausible physiological mechanisms underlying grid cell formation.
-It explains why successful Continuous Attractor Neural Network models rely on synaptic connectivity that enforces translational invariance—a biological implementation of the homogeneity required by the Euclidean task \citep{skaggs1994model,zhang1996representation,burak2009accurate}.
+This unification holds at the representational level as well: the torus ($T^n$) is the only compact manifold that is simultaneously compatible with both the Abelian group structure and a flat Riemannian metric in any dimension.

+This observation suggests how the PIso framework might generalize beyond 2D grid cells to other continuous spatial representations \citep{rank1984head,ginosar2021locally,grieves2021irregular,qi2026two}. \textit{Head-direction cells} provide the simplest case: heading is a one-dimensional, flat, and Abelian variable, and therefore corresponds, under PIso, to a 1D torus ($S^1$) latent code.
+The case of \textit{3D grid cells} is more subtle, and we return to it in the Discussion (Section~\ref{sec:discussion-3d-grid}).

+The convergence of algebraic (PI) and intrinsic-geometric (NM) constraints on the same torus is what we take as the central topological consequence of PIso: under the stated assumptions, the latent topology is the level of the population code most directly constrained by task structure, while the extrinsic embedding and the single-cell tuning are not pinned down by this analysis alone.
+This view is also compatible with classical mechanistic accounts: continuous attractor models that rely on translation-invariant connectivity \citep{skaggs1994model,zhang1996representation,burak2009accurate} can be read as biological implementations of the same Euclidean homogeneity that PIso uses on the task side.